xiaomuliu/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

 Xiaomu Liu is currently a data scientist at Amazon.
 He is passionate about using data to unveil the unknowns and to solve real-world problems.
 He has extensive hands-on experience in data mining, statistical inference, forecasting, machine learning, image processing and computer vision.
-Previously, he devoted himself in research on applications of machine learning in predictive policing and of computer vision in medical imaging.
-He enjoys attending and giving seminars on the practical applications of data science and machine learning.
+Previously, he devoted himself in research on applications of machine learning in Internet of Things (IoT), predictive policing and of computer vision in medical imaging.